zlagpacan/LOROF/spec/design/alu_iq/alu_iq.md

     - IDLE VALUE: {1'bx, 1'bx, 1'bx, 1'bx}
 - dispatch_dest_PR_by_entry
     - indicate which physical register to writeback to
+    - essentially a pass-through value to the output of the issue queue
     - indexed by IQ entry
+    - IDLE VALUE: {6'hx, 6'hx, 6'hx, 6'hx}
+- dispatch_ROB_index_by_entry
+    - indicate which ROB index to set as complete
+    - essentially a pass-through value to the output of the issue queue
     - IDLE VALUE: {6'hx, 6'hx, 6'hx, 6'hx}

 ### ALU op dispatch feedback by entry